 Hair loss is a very frustration condition.
-This is why at Horizon Dermatology and Laser Institute, we specialize in hair restoration solutions for men and women, and offer both traditional “strip havesting” of donor hair, as well as the “follicular unit extraction” technique.
+This is why at Horizon Dermatology and Cosmetic Center, we specialize in hair restoration solutions for men and women, and offer both traditional “strip havesting” of donor hair, as well as the “follicular unit extraction” technique.
 There are numerous different reasons for hair loss; several are the result of different hair and scalp skin diseases, and they can be effectively treated with different topical and oral medications.
 However, genetic hair loss (pattern baldness) often requires a hair transplantation procedure for definative treatment.

 Hair transplantation is a surgical technique that moves individual hair follicles from the back of the scalp to the bald or balding part of the scalp, usually the crown and frontal scalp.
 Since hair naturally grows in groupings of 1 to 4 hairs, we use techniques that harvest and transplant these naturally occurring hair “follicular units” in their natural groupings, to acheive the most natural appearance.
 There are two main types of hair traplantation techniques: strip harvesting and follicular unit extraction (FUE).